What is Wildcat Dialogues?

 What if I am a new transfer student or new graduate student?

-All new students are welcome to participate!
-Please RSVP by 5:00 pm on Thursday, September 13.
+All new students are encouraged to participate!
+Please RSVP by Monday, Sept.
+14, 2020.

 How long will the event last?

-Trained faculty, staff and upper-class student volunteers will serve as conversation guides to help your group process the presentation and facilitate discussion.
-Conversation guides should help group members acknowledge that each person’s experience is unique and deserves respect.
+Trained faculty, staff and upper-class student volunteers will serve as dialogue guides to lead your group through dialogue.
+Dialogue guides should help create a welcoming space for all students to engage in dialogue and sharing about their lived experiences.
 Sign up to be a facilitator here.

-A courageous conversations are both a “safe space” - where you can feel comfortable sharing your story, and a “brave space” - where you acknowledge that a level of discomfort is required for growth.
-The Wildcat Dialogues operate from shared principles of conversation, such as being respectful, staying open and curious, listen and learn from others’ perspectives, and acknowledging discomfort.
-Because people will be sharing stories from their personal contexts and values, we seek to create the conditions for mutual respect and sensitivity.
-The Dialogues help to develop tools to live and work successfully in community with others who are different than us.
+Wildcat Dialogues operate from shared principles of dialogue, such as being respectful, staying open and curious, listening and learning from others’ perspectives, and acknowledging discomfort.
+Because people will be sharing stories from their personal contexts and values, we seek to create the conditions for empathetic listening and mutual respect.

 I can't make it to Wildcat Dialogues – how else can I get involved in Intercultural Development?

-- If you live in a Residence Hall, talk to your RA about on-going conversations and learning opportunities.
-For more info, visit here.
+- If you live in If you live in a Residence Hall, talk to your RA about on-going conversations and learning opportunities.
+For more information, visit their website.

-- Attend one of UPC’s many Multicultural Events and Programs.
-For more info, visit here.
+- Attend one of UPC’s many Multi-cultural Events and Programs.
+For more details, visit their website.

-- Visit the Office of Diversity - Multicultural Student Affairs to learn about additional training, events, and multicultural student organizations.
-For more info, visit here.
+- Visit Diversity and Multicultural Student Affairs to learn about workshops, events, and multicultural student organizations.
+Also, check out events from K-State First Book.